 - Tash and Zak Arranda in Galaxy of Fear.
 Their parents died on Alderaan, and they were taken in by their uncle-by-marriage, Hoole.
 While nothing secret is found out about their parents - except that one or both could possibly have been Force Sensitive - Hoole starts out with tons of secrets and a refusal to let the kids get close.
 Eventually he thaws.

-- In Dolphin Island by Arthur C. Clarke, the main character begins his adventure by stowing away on a transcontinental hovership that's made an emergency landing where his home—this act made guilt-free by the conveniently uncaring (and immediately forgotten) aunt and uncle he lives with.
+- In Dolphin Island by Arthur C. Clarke, the main character begins his adventure by stowing away on a transcontinental hovership that's made an emergency landing where his home is—this act made guilt-free by the conveniently uncaring (and immediately forgotten) aunt and uncle he lives with.

 - Used to the point of overdose in Are You Afraid of the Dark??
 A large number of the protagonists were either living with aunts, uncles, and grandparents or visiting for the weekend, summer, holiday, etc. Used as a way for the kid to stumble into the episode's inherent weirdness without having people wonder why they had lived beside it for years and not noticed it before.